 This should help make it politically more palatable, compared to the alternative of financing increased defense expenditure through cuts to welfare spending.
 After all, the defense of the realm is a public good.
 So, everybody should contribute to it.
 Naturally, such a tax would not help governments avoid tackling broader, politically painful budgetary reform to address current and future spending pressures related to demographic change and the green transition.
 But by earmarking the revenue raised with the new tax for defense, it would go quite some way toward credibly and sustainably committing European governments to higher long-term defense spending, thus bolstering its strategic and deterrence effect.

-Markus Jaeger is an economist, a research fellow at the Center for Geopolitics, Geoeconomics, and Technology of the German Council on Foreign Relations (DGAP) and adjunct professor at Columbia University in New York.
+Markus Jaeger is adjunct professor at Columbia University in New York and an associate fellow at the Center for Geopolitics, Geoeconomics, and Technology of the German Council on Foreign Relations (DGAP).